Scalable Image Tokenization with Index Backpropagation Quantization: Comparison with Soft Vector Quantization

 As shown in \cref{tab:ablation_soft_vq}, Soft VQ is far behind IBQ in both reconstruction quality and codebook usage.
 In the experiments, we observe that the training process of Soft VQ corrupts within a few epochs ($<10$).
 This may stem from the unstable adversarial training where the adaptive weight of the GAN loss appears enormous and ends up with NAN.
 In addition, the soft-to-hard manner for one-hot vector approximation brings more difficulty in optimization and incurs inconsistency of quantization between training and inference, as demonstrated by a significant reconstruction quality drop ($16.17\text{rFID}\rightarrow233.17\text{rFID}$).

 Moreover, we provide an in-depth investigation by visualizing the distribution between the codebook and encoded features of Soft VQ.
-As shown in \cref{fig:distribution_gap_soft}, although all-code updating strategy is enabled, the inappropriate quantization process tends to cluster codes mistakenly which subsequently suffers from low codebook usage (2.5\%).
+As shown in \cref{fig:distribution_gap_soft}, although all-code updating strategy is enabled, the inappropriate quantization process tends to cluster codes mistakenly, resulting in low codebook usage (2.5\%).
 We speculate that the force of the weighted average of code embeddings toward the encoded feature will smooth the codebook representation and result in similar and less informative code embeddings.
 In contrast, IBQ adopts hard quantization with index backpropagation.
-The hard quantization only involves the selected codes toward the encoded features for discriminative representation, thus ensuring precise quantization, while index backpropagation performs joint optimization of all codebook and the visual encoder to achieve consistent distribution.
+The hard quantization only involves the selected codes toward the encoded features for discriminative representation, thus ensuring precise quantization, while index backpropagation performs joint optimization of the entire codebook and visual encoder to achieve consistent distribution.
 Considering the factors above, our proposed IBQ shows dominance in both reconstruction quality and codebook utilization.